-1) Bolivia for acute intestinitis (salmonella poisoning).
+- Bolivia for acute intestinitis (salmonella poisoning).
 The doctor was trained in Germany and treated me on his day off immediately.
-I give him credit for an accurate diagnosis and prescribing an effective cure, however he tried extremely hard to frighten me about how serious my condition was and tried charging me over $500 dollars.
-I negotiated him down to $60 and was still over charged many times.
+I give him credit for an accurate diagnosis and prescribing an effective cure, however, he tried extremely hard to frighten me about how serious my condition was and tried charging me over $500 dollars.
+I negotiated him down to $60 and was still overcharged many times.

-3) Booster shots and dentist appointment in Belgium.
+- Booster shots and a dentist appointment in Belgium.
 Super fast, easy, affordable and friendly.

-4) I sought medical attention in India numerous times for some extraordinarily painful boils on my shins and ankles.
+- I sought medical attention in India numerous times for some extraordinarily painful boils on my shins and ankles.
 And once for dengue fever.
-Medical care was extremely poor in the villages and small cities.
-Doctors, if they really were doctors, often worked in a shack along side the road full of shelves with bottles like a medieval alchemist in a movie.
+Medical care was extremely poor in villages and small cities.
+Doctors, if they really were doctors, often worked in a shack alongside the road full of shelves with bottles like a medieval alchemist in a movie.
 Pharmacies in the cities were much more civilized.
-However, after my fourth trip I was diagnosising myself on the internet and prescribing my own medication.
+However, after my fourth trip, I was diagnosing myself on the internet and prescribing my own medication.
 “No. That one didn’t really work.
 Why don’t try something different.”
 On the positive side, treatment was often free just due to my “celebrity” status.

-6) New Zealand for tendonitis in my knees.
+- New Zealand for tendonitis in my knees.
 This was probably the best health care system I experienced.
 Free even to tourists (why let tourists infect the natives).
-Extremely no nonsense, accurate and friendly.
-I saw the sports doctor, got a diagnosis, prescription, recommendations and went to the physical therapist for more advice and a routine of excercises, all completed within 2 hours after just walking into the clinic I happened to bicycle past.
+Extremely no-nonsense, accurate and friendly.
+I saw the sports doctor, got a diagnosis, prescription, recommendations and went to the physical therapist for more advice and a routine of exercises, all completed within 2 hours after just walking into the clinic I happened to bicycle past.

 What was the longest you stayed in any one place, and why?